JohnKendrick/PDielec/Sphinx/theory_single_crystal.rst

 The use of intensities instead of amplitudes ensures that the phase information is lost.
 The actual implementation is appropriate for a multi-layer system where all dielectric layers are treated as being incoherent films, whatever their thickness.

-The "Incoherent (phase averaging)" method, which is implemented for both transform and scattering matrix formalisms, instead averages over the phase of the propagating matrix (:math:`\tensorbf{P}_i`) for the backward travelling waves in the incoherent material.
+The "Incoherent (phase averaging)" method, which is implemented for both transfer and scattering matrix formalisms, instead averages over the phase of the propagating matrix (:math:`\tensorbf{P}_i`) for the backward travelling waves in the incoherent material.

 .. math::
    :label: eq-incoherent-averaging